ynshung/cloudflare-json-server/README.md

 * `index.js`: `FOLDER_NAME` - folder containing your JSON, you may also delete the existing files in the `json` folder
 * `functions/api/[[path.js]]`: Point the `DOMAIN` to the subdomain used such as `https://REPOSITORY_NAME.pages.dev` or custom domain used

 Go to Cloudflare Pages and create a new project.
-Set the build command to `npm run gen` and leave everything blank.
+Choose your repository and use "Create React App" as the framework preset.
 (Recommened to set `NODE_VERSION` to higher version such as `16.13.2`)

-You may also combine with your existing frontend project as well.
+`npm run build` will create the JSON file at `build/db.json`.
+You can also combine with your existing frontend project.

 ### Cloudflare Workers